 3. Tom has a mobile phone that is capable of detecting wireless sensing signals.
 Tom can use it to directly and/or more accurately sense his health state.

-4. The sensing measurement data from the base stations and UEs is collected and processed by a sensing function that can be deployed in the 5GS or provided by an external application or a combination thereof.
+4. The 3GPP sensing data from the RAN and UEs is collected and processed by a sensing function that can be deployed in the 5G network or provided by an external application or a combination thereof.
 The exact separation of functionalities between those entities is not explored further in this use case.
-The sensing function is assumed to be capable of extracting health state information, e.g. lack of movement, detection of falls, breathing rate from these sensing measurements, determine the sensing requirements (e.g. accuracy), and determine the criteria/thresholds (e.g. lack of movement) on when to create an alert.
+The sensing function is assumed to be capable of extracting health state information, e.g. lack of movement, detection of falls, breathing rate from this 3GPP sensing data, determine the sensing requirements (e.g. accuracy), and determine the criteria/thresholds (e.g. lack of movement) on when to create an alert.

 5.17.3 Service Flows